Header Image

 Task2

-This challenge aims to explore what multimodal recommendation model can effectively leverage the multimodal embedding and achive better performance.
-The organizers will provide extracted multimodal embedding (from Task 1) and user interaction data splits.
-Participants can optimize and improve the multimodal recommendation model based on the provided baseline model to enhance the CTR prediction result.
+This task aims to explore what multimodal recommendation model can effectively leverage multimodal embedding features and achieve better performance.
+The organizers will provide extracted multimodal embeddings (from Task 1) and split user click data.
+Participants can improve the multimodal recommendation model based on the provided baseline model to enhance the CTR prediction results.
 Finally, participants will submit the predicted pCTR on the test set for competition.

 Task Input: